 All bedrooms are single study-bedrooms and contain basic furniture such as a single bed, wardrobe, drawers, bedside table, desk and sink.
 Students will need to bring their own bedding, bedlinen and towels.

-The Master’s Field Project, due to be completed by January 2021, will increase the number of rooms available for students and allow undergraduates to live in College accommodation for all their time at Oxford.
+The Master’s Field Project, scheduled to be completed by June 2020, will increase the number of rooms available for students and allow undergraduates to live in College accommodation for all their time at Oxford.
 For the latest updates as work progresses, see the Master’s Field Project page.

 The rent varies for each room between approximately £1,095 and £2,024 per term.
 Here is a full list of room rents.